Juan Nakpil

-Juan Felipe de Jesús Nakpil, KGCR, KSS (born Juan Felipe Nakpil y de Jesús; May 26, 1899 – May 7, 1986) known as Juan Nakpil, was a Filipino architect, teacher and a community leader.
+Juan Felipe Nákpil, KGCR, KSS (born Juan Felipe Nákpil y de Jesús; May 26, 1899 – May 7, 1986) known as Juan Nákpil, was a Filipino architect, teacher and a community leader.
 In 1973, he was named one of the National Artists for architecture.
 He was regarded as the Dean of Filipino Architects.

 Early life

-He was the eighth child of the Philippine Revolution veterans Julio Nakpil and Gregoria de Jesús (who married the former after the death of her first husband Andrés).
+He was the eighth child of the Philippine Revolution veterans Julio Nákpil and Gregoria de Jesús (who married the former after the death of her first husband Andrés).

 Education

 He studied engineering at the Benguet State University and later, at the University of Kansas, where he received his bachelor's degree in Mechanical Engineering.
 He then studied architecture at the Fontainebleau School of Fine Arts in France upon the recommendation of Jean Jacques Haffner, one of his professors at the Harvard Graduate School of Architecture.

 Career

-Nakpil worked at Andres Luna de San Pedro's architectural firm (1928) and at Don Gonzalo Puyat & Sons, opening his own architectural firm in 1930.
-Among Nakpil's works are San Carlos Seminary, Geronimo de los Reyes Building, Iglesia ni Cristo Riverside Locale (Now F. Manalo, San Juan) and Iglesia Ni Cristo - Locale of Caloocan, Magsaysay Building, Rizal Theater, Capitol Theater, Captain Pepe Building, Manila Jockey Club, Rufino Building, Philippine Village Hotel, University of the Philippines Administration and University Library, and the Rizal Shrine in Calamba, Laguna.
+Nákpil worked at Andres Luna de San Pedro's architectural firm (1928) and at Don Gonzalo Puyat & Sons, opening his own architectural firm in 1930.
+Among Nákpil's works are San Carlos Seminary, Geronimo de los Reyes Building, Iglesia ni Cristo Riverside Locale (Now F. Manalo, San Juan) and Iglesia Ni Cristo - Locale of Caloocan, Magsaysay Building, Rizal Theater, Capitol Theater, Captain Pepe Building, Manila Jockey Club, Rufino Building, Philippine Village Hotel, University of the Philippines Administration and University Library, and the Rizal Shrine in Calamba, Laguna.

 He also designed the International Eucharistic Congress altar and improved the Quiapo Church in 1930 by erecting a dome and a second belfry.
-The church burned down in 1929 prior to Nakpil's redesign of the building.
-In the 1930s to the 1940s, Nakpil and his fellow architects Andres Luna de San Pedro, Fernando Ocampo and Pablo Antonio started the period of modern architecture in the Philippines.
-Nakpil and others also established the Philippine College of Design in 1941 but the institution did not survive the Second World War.
-In 1952, President Quirino appointed Nakpil to be a member of the National Rizal Day Committee.
+The church burned down in 1929 prior to Nákpil's redesign of the building.
+In the 1930s to the 1940s, Nákpil and his fellow architects Andres Luna de San Pedro, Fernando Ocampo and Pablo Antonio started the period of modern architecture in the Philippines.
+Nákpil and others also established the Philippine College of Design in 1941 but the institution did not survive the Second World War.
+In 1952, President Quirino appointed Nákpil to be a member of the National Rizal Day Committee.
 He was hailed as a National Artist for Architecture in 1973.
-On November 23, 1936, Nakpil was on a list of Inactive Philippine Army Officers as an Infantry Major.
+On November 23, 1936, Nákpil was on a list of Inactive Philippine Army Officers as an Infantry Major.

-Nakpil and his family company Juan F. Nakpil & Sons, together with the contractors United Construction Company, Inc. were part of the most prominent landmark case for fortuitous events filed by the Philippine Bar Association (PBA).
-The PBA through its counsel, the Jose W. Diokno Law Office, which was represented by Sen. Diokno himself, won the case against Nakpil in the trial court, which was just affirmed in the Court of Appeals and later elevated to the Supreme Court.
-Nakpil lost that final case in 1986, and was liable for damages to the PBA, whose building was destroyed during an earthquake way back in 1968.
+Nákpil and his family company Juan F. Nákpil & Sons, together with the contractors United Construction Company, Inc. were part of the most prominent landmark case for fortuitous events filed by the Philippine Bar Association (PBA).
+The PBA through its counsel, the Jose W. Diokno Law Office, which was represented by Sen. Diokno himself, won the case against Nákpil in the trial court, which was just affirmed in the Court of Appeals and later elevated to the Supreme Court.
+Nákpil lost that final case in 1986, and was liable for damages to the PBA, whose building was destroyed during an earthquake way back in 1968.